naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/README.md

 <summary> more </summary>

 - Graph Structure of Neural Networks
-- Graph Optimal Transport for Cross-Domain Alignment
+- Graph Representation Learning by Maximizing Mutual Information Between Spatial and Spectral Views
 - When Does Self-Supervision Help Graph Convolutional Networks?
 - Spectral Clustering with Graph Neural Networks for Graph Pooling
+- Graph Optimal Transport for Cross-Domain Alignment

 </details>